 Immediate family includes:

-- a spouse (including a former spouse, a de facto spouse and a former de facto spouse of the opposite or same sex)
+- a spouse (including a former spouse, a de facto spouse and a former de facto spouse of the opposite or same sex);

-- a child (including an adopted child, a step-child, ex-nuptial child or foster child), or grandchild
+- a child (including an adopted child, a step-child, ex-nuptial child or foster child), or grandchild;

-- a parent, grandparent, or sibling of the staff member or the staff member’s spouse, and
+- a parent, grandparent, or sibling of the staff member or the staff member’s spouse; and

-- a person approved by the Vice-Chancellor and President or authorising officer
+- a person approved by the Vice-Chancellor and President or authorising officer.

 A full-time staff member will be entitled to paid carers’ leave at the rate of five days per year.
 Carers’ leave is non-cumulative.

 Proof of carers’ leave in excess of three days must be furnished by way of a medical certificate from a medical practitioner or via a statutory declaration stating the illness of the person concerned.
 In addition, a staff member may be entitled to use any sick leave entitlements for the period of absence if carers’ leave entitlements have been previously exhausted.
-A staff member may elect, with the approval of the Cost Centre Manager, to take leave without pay, recreation leave, time off in lieu of payment for overtime or hours accumulated under the flexible work arrangement for the purposes of providing care to a member of their immediate family or household who is ill.
+A staff member may elect, with the approval of their Supervisor, to take leave without pay, recreation leave, time off in lieu of payment for overtime or hours accumulated under the flexible work arrangement for the purposes of providing care to a member of their immediate family or household who is ill.

 Full-time and fractional staff members may be granted up to two days paid bereavement/compassionate leave on full pay, per occasion, when a member of their immediate family or a member of their household:

-- contracts or develops a personal illness that poses a serious threat to his or her life, or
+- contracts or develops a personal illness that poses a serious threat to his or her life; or

-- sustains a personal injury that poses a threat to his or her life, or
+- sustains a personal injury that poses a threat to his or her life; or

 For a death outside Australia, staff are entitled to an additional two days paid bereavement leave for travel purposes.
 A staff member can be required to show supporting evidence.